Athena Guidelines¶

 }

-should always be used to print messages - never use std::cout
+The MsgStream should always be used to print messages - never use std::cout or similar.
+It is thoroughly demonstrated in AthExHelloWorld

-Error Reporting Policy
+Error Reporting Policy¶

-When reporting the result of an Algorithm/AlgTool there are three StatusCodes
+When reporting the result of an Algorithm/AlgTool there are three StatusCodes:

 - if something prevents the Algorithm to do its expected job (for example an input data object is not there or it is empty) but there is no indication that the current event is corrupted